 ‘Let’s be cobras.
 You and me.
 Gobble each other up.’ “

-John is obsessed with secrets, silence, and illusions.
-Growing up with an alcoholic father who verbally and emotionally abused him, John witnessed first-hand how two-faced people can be.
+No one knew this about John but he was obsessed with secrets, silence, and illusions.
+Growing up with an alcoholic father who verbally and emotionally abused him, John witnessed first-hand how two-faced people could be.
 He loved his father very much and when he committed suicide he took his death hard.
-He threw himself into the wonderful world of magic where he took his imagination as a child and turned it into deception and prowling as a young adult.
-John became able to banish atrocities from his consciousness through controlling his mind.
-He will need to be in complete control so the public, and Kathleen won’t see that like his father, he truly is a sad person underneath it all.
+He threw himself into the wonderful world of magic where he took his imagination as a child and turned it into deception and lurking in the shadows as a young adult.
+John became able to banish atrocities from his consciousness through mind control; as a public servant he would need to be in complete control so his constituents, as well as wife wouldn’t see his unrelenting sadness.

+In The Lake Of The Woods is a story about escaping a past, shedding an old skin while foraging a new future and beginning a new life.
+The author brings violence from international warfare into the home as a human being with unique perspective on morality using repression as a means to forgetting the past.
+The whole idea sounds reasonable but triggers remain everywhere and soon the truth about the past and the present “you” will be unearthed.
 The author does a great job in utilizing the setting to his advantage wherever the characters find themselves.
 His abilities were on full display as he made the reader feel claustrophobic by the vast, dense, and swallowing forestry, uneasy by the darkness and stillness of the late autumnal Minnesota water, horrified, sickened, and disturbed by the unraveling of the Vietnam War.
 Through all the madness the reader is still enthralled to see what was coming next around the bend.
-You are never sure what to believe, but there is always something to believe in.
+You are never sure what to believe, but there always remains something to believe in.

 The author handles his business by utilizing three resources that isolate “Evidence” through first-hand accounts of friends, family, and the last people that came into contact with the questioned parties.
 It also contains quotes and opinions of professionals in various fields to help support various opinions.
 They all reveal their own assumptions, personal accounts, and possible motivations.
 The second is a device called “Hypothesis” which contains one unknown person’s opinions as to the sequence of events that happened to the Wade’s during their stay at the Lake of the Woods.
 The most interesting is a narrative that allows the reader to feel the story as it unravels and draw your own conclusions.
 I was very impressed with this novel and definitely recommend it.